-Similar with the Bridgestone blizzak WS80, the Michelin x-ice xi3 has some tiny air holes in the compound that will vacuum the water that forms that thin layer between the tire and the road.
+Similar to the Bridgestone blizzak WS80, the Michelin x-ice xi3 has some tiny air holes in the compound that will vacuum the water that forms that thin layer between the tire and the road.

 The small raised blocks found on the central channel of Michelin X-ice xi3 are called caterpillar drive.
-They are designed to provide better grip in deep snow.
+They are designed to provide a better grip in deep snow.

 Blizzak vs x-ice: on the ice

-On ice, both tires performed pretty well.
+On the ice, both tires performed pretty well.
 The test is a demonstration: the driver accelerates from a standstill then, after a while, it will stop the car.
 This way it will force the tires on different situations.

 Blizzak vs x-ice: In the Snow

 The test was a set of serpentine courses covered in snow, rolling terrain and ups and downs the hill to provide a variety of corners and situations.
-This way the driver will simulate different situations and will see how the tires responds in somehow everyday life driving.
+This way the driver will simulate different situations and will see how the tires respond in somehow everyday life driving.

 Even if this test is purely subjective most of the drivers considered that Bridgestone Blizzak WS80 provided a better response when braking in corners.
-On a straight line both tires performed quite identical.
+On a straight line, both tires performed quite identical.
 Also, both tires had no problems climbing up snowy hills either.

-Michelin x-ice xi3 provided better traction on light snow but in deep snow the Bridgestone Blizzak WS80 was the absolute ruler.
+Michelin x-ice xi3 provided better traction on light snow but in deep snow, the Bridgestone Blizzak WS80 was the absolute ruler.

 Blizzak vs x-ice: Pros and Cons